zdravkov/kendo-docs/getting-started/dataviz/chart/overview.md

 The Chart widget uses modern browser technologies to render high-quality data visualizations.
 All graphics are rendered on the client using SVG with a fallback to VML for legacy browsers.

-Kendo UI DataViz includes the following chart types:
+Kendo UI Chart supports the following series types:

 *   Bar / Column
 *   Line / Vertical Line